Awesome

 Chat with your own data - LLM+RAG workshop

 The content here is based on LLM Zoomcamp - a free course about the engineering aspects of LLMs.
-The course just started, you can still enroll.
+We will run the course again in Spring-Summer 2025.
+Sign up if you're interested in attending it.

 If you want to run a similar workshop in your company, contact me at alexey@datatalks.club.